-Currently, the operating model consists of coastwide models and cannot be used to evaluate areaspecific objectives, which can only be answered with a multi-area model.
+Currently, the operating model consists of coastwide models and cannot be used to evaluate area-specific objectives, which can only be answered with a multi-area model.
 For example, investigating the yield in each IPHC Regulatory Area would require simulating the biomass and fishery in Biological Regions, at a minimum.
 The spatial complexity of the model depends on the questions being asked, thus before developing an operating model it is useful to determine the extent of the objectives.
 This will determine the structure of the operating model; for example, whether it needs to be flexible to incorporate different area specifications, or if it can have a fixed set of areas with simple movement between them.
 Once the level of complexity is decided, the next step is to determine how to best model space, movement, and time.
 After the design of the model is complete, programming can begin.
 Finally, the model will need to be conditioned to halibut data before being used in an MSE to ensure that it is a reasonable depiction of reality (or at least what we understand of it), and that we have enough data and knowledge to actually define the complexity of the operating model.

 Taking the time to develop the specifications of an operating model is very important.
-The development of a multi-area model was part of the annual assessment process, and a multi-area model developed in Stock Synthesis as part of that process may be useful to begin to investigate various hypotheses related to movement between broad areas.
-That progress will provide some of the framework for future operating model development.
-Given the complexity of this task, a fully developed multi-area model is not likely to be completed before 2020.
+The development of a multi-area model was part of the annual assessment process, and will be useful to begin the investigation of various hypotheses related to movement between broad areas.
+A review of data, analyses, and publications related to the movement of Pacific halibut will also be done.